nprapps/nprapps.github.com/_drafts/2014-05-29-photo-callouts.markdown

 At NPR, we regularly ask our audience to submit photos on a certain theme related to a series or particular story.
 We wanted a way to streamline these callouts on Instagram using the hashtag we’ve assigned, so we turned to [IFTTT](http://ifttt.com).

 IFTTT is a website whose name means “If This, Then That.”
 You can use the service to set up “recipes” where an event on one site can trigger a different even on another site.
-For example, if someone tags a photo with a particular hashtag, IFTTT can log it in a Google Spreadsheet.
+For example, if someone tags an Instagram photo with a particular hashtag, IFTTT can log it in a Google Spreadsheet.
+(Sadly, this will not work with photos posted to Twitter.)

 Here, we’ll explain our workflow, from IFTTT recipe to moderation to putting the results on a page.